RubFlub/Nebula-ToS-and-Privacy-Policy/privacy-policy.md

 - The name of the partnered server, as set by an admin of the server.
 - The 'format' of the partnered server, as set by an admin of the server.
 - The 'term' of the partnered server, as set by an admin of the server.
+- An invite link to the partnered server.

 No other information outside of the above will be stored.